glarita/Sorcerer-Duel-Home-github.io/index.md

 - link me to header 4

 # Overview
-- introduce the game, give a short elavator summary about the game
+- brief synopsis of the game, give a short elavator summary about the game
+- brief synopsis of the gameplay

+## Team Ideas
+- Screen shot of the brains storm idea?

 ## Prototype
 - put image with link to a channel that demonstrate the game
-### Team Ideas
-- Screen shot of individual brains storm idea?
+- include images??

 ## Final Product
 - put image with link to a channel that demonstrate the game